 The Witcher spoilers follow.

-The Witcher season 1 and 2 are now streaming worldwide on Netflix.
+The Witcher seasons 1 and 2 are streaming on Netflix now.